pyeventsourcing/eventsourcing/README.md

 When the `World` aggregate class is called, a new `World` object will be returned.
-When the aggregate object's command method `make_it_so()` is called, the given value of `what` will be appended to the `history` of the aggregate object.
+When the aggregate object's command method `make_it_so()` is called, the given value of the `what` argument will be appended to the `history` of the aggregate object.
 These calls also trigger two events, a `Created` event and a `SomethingHappened` event.
 A `Created` event was triggered when the `World` aggregate class was called, and a `SomethingHappened` event was triggered when the aggregate object's command method `make_it_so()` was called.
 Internally, the aggregate object now has two events that are pending to be saved.

 ```python
 # Create a new aggregate.